Dialectical Behaviour Therapy (DBT) Skills Groups

 Who can get help?

-Dialectical behavior therapy is designed to treat individuals with borderline personality disorder (BPD).
-Research has also shown that it is an effective treatment for other psychiatric conditions, such as: substance use disorders, depression, self-harm, post-traumatic stress disorder (PTSD) and eating disorders.
+DBT was originally designed to treat individuals with borderline personality disorder.
+Since then, research has also shown it is an effective treatment for other psychiatric conditions, such as: substance use disorders, depression, anxiety, self-harm, post-traumatic stress disorder and eating disorders.

 How long will it take to get support?